Encore® Autumn Royalty™ Azalea

 This captivating, compact evergreen shrub is bathed in clusters of beautiful violet purple blooms that will emerge all season; an excellent choice to mass in groupings as a focal point of the garden; must have rich acidic soil

 Encore® Autumn Royalty™ Azalea is bathed in stunning clusters of lightly-scented purple trumpet-shaped flowers with a hot pink flare at the ends of the branches from late spring to early fall.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The glossy narrow leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Encore® Autumn Royalty™ Azalea is an open multi-stemmed evergreen shrub with a mounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.